MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/developer-guide.md

 ---
-title: "Developer Guide for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
+title: "Developer Guide for Dynamics 365 Customer Engagement (on-premises)| MicrosoftDocs"
 description: "This SDK contains a wealth of resources, including code samples, which are designed to help you build powerful vertical applications using the Customer Engagement platform.
 It is a guide for developers writing solutions, server-side code, client applications and extensions, custom business logic, plug-ins, integration modules, custom workflow modules and more.
 The SDK contains an architectural overview of Customer Engagement, the entity model, security model, web services, and sample code." ms.custom: ms.date: 02/04/2019